 PROMOTING EDUCATION & AWARENESS OF LONG-TERM GRIEF COMPLICATIONS

-PROMOTING SELF-ADVOCACY FOR MENTAL HEALTH AND WELLBEING REGARDING DEATH, BEREAVEMENT & LOSS
+INFORMATION & SELF-ADVOCACY FOR MENTAL HEALTH AND WELL-BEING REGARDING DEATH, BEREAVEMENT, GRIEF AND LOSS

-There are potentially thousands if not millions of people suffering with Complicated Grief/Persistent Complex Bereavement Disorder (CG/PCBD) in the UK today.
+There are potentially thousands if not millions of people suffering with Complicated Grief/Persistent Complex Bereavement Disorder/Prolonged Grief Disorder (CG/PCBD/PGD) in the UK today.

-The aims of this website are to increase awareness about CG/PCBD, to promote education and understanding regarding these conditions and to help and encourage all those both directly and indirectly affected to seek assistance, guidance and support, wherever necessary and appropriate.
+The aims of this website are to increase awareness about CG/PCBD/PGD, to promote education and understanding regarding this syndrome and to help and encourage all those both directly and indirectly affected to seek assistance, guidance and support, wherever necessary and appropriate.

-Please take your time, have a good look around and thanks for visiting.
+Please take your time, have a good look around and thanks very much for visiting.

 This is intended to be a freely accessible educational resource.
 It's very much a 'work in progress' in every sense, a website written and developed by a person trying to come to terms with various aspects of grief complications and ways in which these can best be understood.
 It's not intended to be exhaustive or authoritative, rather accessible and comprehensible to it's various target audiences.

 Please note that the information presented on these web-pages is not a substitute for medical advice or for seeking professional help through therapy and/or other forms of treatment.